 GameBrief · Reviews

 Two hours.
 That is the entire story this Fatekeeper review can vouch for in the current Early Access build, against the 15 hours Paraglacial has planned for the finished game.
-At $7.99 with a Mostly Positive rating across roughly 1,400 Steam reviews at the time of writing, that gap is the whole question: are you paying for a small slice of a sharp combat system, or a placeholder that needs another year before it earns the shelf space?
+At $9.99 with a Mostly Positive rating across 5,770 English reviews (9,112 total) now, that gap is the whole question: are you paying for a small slice of a sharp combat system, or a placeholder that needs another year before it earns the shelf space?

 I went in expecting the THQ Nordic name to signal a bigger budget than the screenshots suggest.
 What I found is narrower and more interesting than that.